-- All cartilage types contain type II collagen fibers
+All types of cartilage have high resilience to compression and contain type II collagen fibers (Type II: cartwolage.)

 - Mesenchymal accumulate and differentiate into chondroblasts.

-- Chondroblasts proliferate and produce the ECM of the cartilage and are increasingly pushed apart as a result of ECM formation (located between the chondroblasts).
+- Chondroblasts proliferate and produce the ECM of the cartilage.
+They are increasingly pushed apart as a result of ECM formation (located between the chondroblasts).

-- The chondroblast proliferation and ECM formation (interstitial growth). grows through
+- The chondrocyte proliferation and ECM secretion (interstitial growth). is formed by

 - Mesenchymal cells at the periphery of the cartilage model differentiate into fibroblasts, which form a connective tissue capsule (perichondrium or periosteum).

-- Undifferentiated cells remain at the inner layer of the perichondrium and can differentiate into chondroblasts.
+- Undifferentiated cells remain in the inner layer of the perichondrium and can differentiate into chondroblasts.

-- The cartilage can either grow through new layers of cartilage tissue produced by osteoprogenitor cells in the perichondrium (appositional growth) or by regeneration of damaged chondrocytes.
+- Cartilage growth can occur via new layers of cartilage tissue produced by osteoprogenitor cells in the perichondrium (appositional growth) or via the regeneration of damaged chondrocytes.

-In patients with achondroplasia, chondrocytes fail to proliferate particularly at the epiphyseal plates of long bones near the joints, which results in impaired endochondral ossification, short arms, and legs.
+In individuals with achondroplasia, chondrocytes fail to proliferate particularly at the epiphyseal growth plates of long bones, resulting in impaired endochondral ossification and short limbs.
 Intermembranous ossification, which occurs in the frontal and parietal bones, is not affected, resulting in a large head relative to the limbs.